carolinestehle/how-green-is/README.md

 In this step, we pre-download satellite Sentinel2 images from [Copernicus Open Access Hub](https://scihub.copernicus.eu/dhus/#/home), we crop an area of interest and we use the reconstructed multispectral images for NN training and inference.

+1.Create shapefile over area of interest, given GPS coodinates.

+2.Visualise area of interest with geopandas and folium.

+3.Download satellite file corresponding to footprint with Sentinel API.

+4.Upsample 20m bands, mask satellite image and create multiband image for training or inference.

 Links to notebooks :

 [Create_shapefile_and_tiff_from_geo_coord.ipynb](https://github.com/how-green-is-my-city/how-green-is/blob/master/notebooks/Create_shapefile_and_tiff_from_geo_coord.ipynb)